-There are two main steps that occur if the Formal Resolution Process is initiated: (1) the initial investigation, and (2) adjudication.
-The initial investigation includes the submission of a Complaint, assignment of an appropriate investigator, and notice to the parties, and commencement of the fact-finding process.
-The adjudication includes a finding of responsibility following an investigation, the imposition of possible sanctions, and the right of an appeal, if a Student is involved.
+There are two main steps that occur if the formal resolution process is initiated: (1) the initial investigation, and (2) adjudication.
+The initial investigation includes receipt of a Complaint, assignment of an appropriate investigator, notice to the parties, and commencement of the fact-finding process.
+Adjudication includes a determination of responsibility, imposition of possible sanctions, and the right of an appeal.